SilicoSciences/seminar-bioinformatics-rna-seq/r_filled.md

-Title: From the Shell and the Cloud - Common Bioinformatics on the Example of Gene Expression Analysis using Unix and freely available Open Source Tools</br>
+Title: The Shell and the Cloud - Applied Bioinformatics on the Example of Gene Expression Analysis using Unix and freely available Open Source Tools</br>
 Author: Alexander Kerner</br>
 EMail: ak at silico-sciences.com</br>
 Seminar Ruprecht-Karls-Universität Heidelberg 2016-01-20 - 2016-01-22

-# Bioinformatics Data in the Shell and -Cloud
+# Applied Bioinformatics in the Shell and in the Cloud

-### Common Bioinformatics Using Unix and Freely Available Open Source Tools on the Example of Gene Expression Analysis
+## NGS Data Analysis Using Unix and Open Source Tools

-### Data Visualization using RStudio and CummeRbund
+# Data Visualization using RStudio and CummeRbund

 [RStudio](https://www.rstudio.com/)

 [CummeRbund](http://compbio.mit.edu/cummeRbund/)

-### Create a heat map
+## Create a heat map

 1. (Copy `cuffnorm` output)
 1. Load `genes.fpkm_table` into R